Bunions; Corns; Hammertoe; Plantar fasciitis; Tarsal tunnel syndrome; Flat feet

 - Sports.
 High-impact sports such as running can increase risk.

-Tarsal Tunnel Syndrome: People with flat feet are at increased risk for tarsal tunnel syndrome.
-This condition results from compression of the posterior tibial which, that runs through a narrow passage behind the inner ankle bone down to the heel.
+People with flat feet are at increased risk for tarsal tunnel syndrome.
+This condition results from compression of the posterior tibial nerve that runs through a narrow passage behind the inner ankle bone down to the heel.
 It can cause tingling, numbness, and pain along the inside of the ankle or bottom of the foot.

 Treatment for pain associated with flat feet conditions generally involves rest, ice, pain relief medications, and insoles or custom-made orthotics to support the foot and prevent progression.
 In severe cases, corticosteroid injections may be needed to reduce inflammation.
 Physical therapy may be recommended.